-- Get your hands dirty, even pushing cases gets the respect of the crew.
+- Get your hands dirty, even pushing cases get the respect of the crew.
 They will respect you more for asking for help to lift things.
-Then, when you are higher up on the ladder you’ll have their respect for having paid your dues.
+Then, when you are higher up on the ladder, you’ll have their respect for having paid your dues.

 - Be pro-active.
 If you are waiting around for the headliner to show up for soundcheck, speak to the support band and prep their mics and cables to cut down on changeover times.
-The faster your do the changeovers, the longer you have for dinner!
-That could be the difference between eating food while mixing the first band or having a sit down meal.
+The faster your changeovers, the longer you have for dinner!
+That could be the difference between eating food while mixing the first band or having a sit-down meal.

-- An HND is roughly the equivalent of two years of university and generally vocational in nature leading to work in a specific industry and entry into advanced levels of university, somewhat similar to an Associates degree in the USA.
+*An HND is roughly the equivalent of two years of university and generally vocational in nature leading to work in a specific industry and entry into advanced levels of the university, somewhat similar to an Associates degree in the USA